 Add a bit of sugar.
 (Unless you don’t want to then you-do-you-boo!)

 Finally, can in a hot water bath canner.

-AND If you’re a fan of easy healthy recipes you won’t want to miss my 4 Week Healthy + Easy Fall Meal Plan!
-In this healthy fall meal plan you’ll find 4 weeks of cozy, healthier comfort food for busy weeknight dinners.
+AND If you’re a fan of easy healthy recipes you won’t want to miss my Real Food, Comfort Food Meal Plan!
+In this healthy fall meal plan you’ll find a weeks worth of cozy, healthier comfort food for busy weeknight dinners.
 Let me take meal planning off your full plate!!